 A person's church involvement does not determine entrance into heaven.
+Going to church doesn't make a person saved.
 However, the Bible does emphasize the importance of Christian fellowship in a local church.
 The word translated "church" is the Greek word ekklesia, a reference to an assembly meaning "called out."
 The church is not a building, but rather the "called out" ones of God, the gathering of people with faith in Jesus Christ.

 In addition, Christians are specifically told not to neglect "meet[ing] together, as is the habit of some."
 Rather, we should encourage "one another, and all the more as you see the Day drawing near" (Hebrews 10:25).
 Church involvement is both an encouragement to us and an opportunity to encourage others.